SHIPPED: CRM + BASEBALL EXAMPLES

 Query-driven.
 Agent-native.
 Growing.

-Open-source framework for agent-native data networks — scoped ecosystems where a supervisor routes entity queries to specialist agents.
-Person CRM today, via MCP and CLI.
+Open-source framework for agent-native data networks: scoped ecosystems where a supervisor routes lookups to specialist agents.
+MCP and CLI; CRM and Lahman baseball reference examples; custom networks via network create.

 What ships today